Fall off the map and in love

 Visit the Clare Valley Business and Tourism website for local information about the Clare Valley.

-The Clare Valley has more than 40 cellar doors.
-Clare Valley’s wineries lie along a narrow 40 kilometre corridor, between Auburn and Clare.
+The Clare Valley has been making wine since the first grapes were planted in 1851.
+Today there are more than 40 cellar doors along a narrow 40 kilometre corridor, between Auburn and Clare.
 The towns are spaced closely together.

 Eat Local SA